 Alberta Environmental Farm Plan | Phone: 310.FARM (3276) | Web: www.albertaefp.com

 For further information contact SARDA (Smoky Applied Research and Demonstration Association)

-The ALUS programs pays farmers to retain and reconstruct natural ares such as wetlands, grasslands, riparian areas and treed areas that beneifts include habitat for fish and wildlife including waterfowl, species at risk and native pollinator insects, cleaner air and water, and sustainable food production on working landscapes.
+The ALUS programs pays farmers to retain and reconstruct natural areas such as wetlands, grasslands, riparian and treed areas that beneifts' include habitat for fish and wildlife.
+Including waterfowl, species at risk and native pollinator insects, cleaner air and water, and sustainable food production on working landscapes.

-Alternative Land Use Services (ALUS) has projects throughout six provinces, their goal is to create a healthy landscapes that sustains agriculture, wildlife and natural spaces for all Canadians.
-For further information on ALUS visit their website:
+Alternative Land Use Services (ALUS) has projects throughout six provinces, their goal is to create healthy landscapes that sustain agriculture, wildlife and natural spaces for all Canadians.
+For further information on ALUS please visit their website at ALUS.ca.